Hold Tight (novel): Plot

 Worried about their son’s safety, Mike tells Adam he must attend a hockey game with Mike's friend Mo.
 This is a diversion to try to avoid the party referred to in an email Mike and Tia found on their son's computer a few days earlier, the party claims that there will be alcohol and drugs served.
 Adam is not around when his father comes to pick him up to attend the hockey game, and Mo tells Mike how to use the GPS on Adam's phone to track him.
 Mike ends up following him into a dangerous part of the Bronx.
 He starts to chase after what looks to be one of Adam's friends, but is then confronted and severely beaten by an unknown group.
 He winds up in hospital and still hasn't found his son.

 Reba Cordova is Nash's next victim, and she is likewise beaten to death, for reasons still unknown to the reader.
 Before killing her he also told her the same thing Nash told Marianne: "Tell Cassandra I love her."
 Cassandra is revealed to have died a few years ago due to cancer, and was deeply loved by Nash.
 Cassandra is the sister of Joe Lewiston, and had another brother named Curtis, who was murdered in an assumed robbery.

 Mike's professional partner Ilene Goldfarb confronts Susan to find the Lucas’s real father, as he could be a potential kidney donor.
 Susan tells her that she was raped, and that it was impossible for her to contact him to ask if he could be tested as a potential donor.
 Later the readers find out that the reason that her rapist cannot be contacted is because Susan killed her attacker.
-She then confides that the murder was set up to make officials think the cause of the murder was most likely a robbery, this leads the reader to believe that Curtis Lewiston is the rapist.
+She confides that the murder was set up to make officials think the cause of the murder was most likely a robbery, which leads the reader to believe that Curtis Lewiston is the rapist.

-The events start to come together by the end of the book as the connections of the murders; Adam's disappearance; Spencer's apparent suicide; and the need for a good donor for Susan's son are explained, and the origin of all of the mayhem is revealed.
+The events start to come together by the end of the book as the connections of the murders.
+Adam's disappearance, Spencer's apparent suicide, and the need for a good donor for Susan's son are explained, and the origin of all of the mayhem is revealed.